sindresorhus/got/documentation/2-options.md

 #### Merge behavior explained

 When an option is already set, setting it again replaces it with a deep clone by default.\
-Otherwise the merge behavior is documented in the correspoding section for the option.
+Otherwise the merge behavior is documented in the corresponding section for the option.

 #### How to store options